-Most of the work associated with monitoring the City's Natural Heritage System and Urban Forest is expected to be undertaken by City staff with some support from the local conservation authorities (largely CVC) and the Region.

-At present, local conservation authorities have fully funded aquatic and terrestrial monitoring programs that can be drawn on to support City objectives, however, this may not always be the case and it is possible that in the future additional monitoring funds will be required to ensure continued data acquisition and analysis.
-Currently, the only cost identified with monitoring Strategy #26 is related to the publication of an overview document once every four years that summarizes the state of the Natural Heritage System and Urban Forest, as well as highlights related to these areas over the four year period.
+Most of the work associated with monitoring the City's Natural Heritage System and Urban Forest is expected to be undertaken by City staff with some support from the local conservation authorities (largely Credit Valley Conservation) and Region at no additional cost.
+The cost identified with monitoring Strategy #26 is related to the publication of an overview document once every four years that summarizes the state of the Natural Heritage System and Urban Forest, as well as highlights related to these areas over the four year period.